 - If you’re asking someone to dance for the first time, it is customary to say “Hi!
 Would you like to dance?” and extend your hand.
 It is unwelcome to simply grab someone’s hand or waist and pull them onto the dance floor, especially if you don’t even know their name!

 - Try not to monopolize any one person for too long unless you know them really well.
 Chances are that person has a lot of other people that they would like to dance with before the night is through.

 - When the MC is making announcements, please listen!
-Chances are he's telling you about exciting new dance opportunities in the Austin area.
-It's polite and we’re a little old-fashioned around here.
+Chances are they are telling you about exciting new dance opportunities in the Austin area.
+It’s polite and we’re a little old-fashioned around here.
 After all, we do an old-fashioned dance!

 - Look around you while you dance to avoid collisions with other couples.
 The dance floor can get a little crowded, and nobody likes a broken toe or getting poked in the eye!

 - NO AERIALS ON THE DANCE FLOOR.
 This means don’t lift / throw your partner in any way.
 The dance floor is crowded and you could kick someone in the face, or hurt yourself or your partner.
 Aerials are appropriate in performance situations only.

 - Wear deodorant, bring extra shirts & chew gum if you need it.
 ‘Nuff said there.